spesml/spesml.github.io/3_Plugin/13_executable_functions.md

 The `condition` is an expression that evaluates to a `boolean` value.
 If and only if the condition evaluates to `true`, the value of `expression 1` will be returned.
 Should it evaluate to `false`, `expression 2` will be returned instead.

+[//]: # (REVIEW: The text above uses 'expression1' and 'expression2', the code below uses 'code 1' and 'code2' - this is probabaly an unintended inconsistency)

 ```java
 if /*condition*/
 then